tomjn/WordPress-The-Right-Way/README.md

-# WordPress The Right Way
+# WP The Right Way

 This book is a condensed resource of best practices for and by WordPress developers, intended to fast track developers past common mistakes and painful problems.